EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ### DATA PROTECTION ###

-GDPR compliancy for your Cloud.
-You can create a Data Processing Agreement (DPA) online that will be in accordance with Article 28 of the GDPR (General Data Protection Regulation).
+[GDPR compliancy](https://www.hetzner.com/european-cloud/) for your Cloud.
+You can create a Data Processing Agreement (DPA) online that will be in accordance with Article28 of the GDPR (General Data Protection Regulation).
 You can even enter the correct European location for your DPA.

 [Sign Up now](https://console.hetzner.cloud/)